ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 so if we add together these "pross" numbers (+>x) and the resultant is an informal number (all sets with negative integer parity)

-then, the minimum amount of additions needed to makes pross addition valid would be lowered by the pross number added with the smallest scalar needed to be valid.
+then, the minimum amount of additions needed to make pross addition valid would be lowered by the pross number added with the smallest scalar needed to be valid.

+if +>x is odd then subtract 1 then halve the integer and thats the scalar for the first full informal number made with +>x

+if +>x is even subtract by two then halve the number.